 Hotels in both places you can search here at Booking.com.

 Day 9 | Arrival to Semuc Champey

-Well, unfortunately the journey to Semuc Champey takes a whole day.
+Well, unfortunately the journey to Semuc Champey takes a whole day on your Guatemala 2 weeks itinerary.
 No matter if you travel from Antigua or Lago Atitlan, you should plan a complete day.
 It took us 9 hours to get from Antigua to Lanquin.
 Lanquin is the closest town to Semuc Champey.
 You can easily organize the transfer in both places through the travel agencies that are everywhere.
 In case of need just ask in your hostel.
 We paid 125 Quetzales (about 15 Euro) for the ride from Antigua to Lanquin and were picked up at 8am directly at the hostel.